Symantec/Dominator/cmd/vm-control/README.md

 - **list-hypervisors**: list healthy Hypervisors in the specified location
 - **list-locations**: list locations within the specified top location
 - **list-vms**: list the IP addresses for all VMs
+- **migrate-vm*: migrate a VM to another Hypervisor
 - **probe-vm-port**: probe (from its *Hypervisor*) a TCP port for a VM
 - **replace-vm-image**: replace the root image for a VM.
 The old root image is saved.
 The VM must not be running